 The best part is you can swirl the frosting over the pumpkin bars right there in the pan!
 Slice and serve straight from the pan.

-How to make easy gluten-free pumpkin bars from Scratch
+How to make easy gluten-free pumpkin bars

 I'm here right now for super easy recipes with minimal cleanup.
 Here's all it takes: